trueheart78/gem_lookup/README.md

 The list of gems are lowercased, and then de-duped.
 So don't worry if you pass in any capitalization or duplicate gems; It's got you covered. :sparkling_heart:

+#### Output

+You're going to get lots of emojis to identify info, and a small variety of colors depending on whether certain criteria are met for the line.

 #### Standard Mode

-Since there is a [rate limit](#rate-limit), passing less than that will cause it to run in `Standard` mode:
+Since there is a [rate limit](#rate-limit), passing less gems than that will cause it to run in `Standard` mode:

 ```sh